Assam Career : RITES Recruitment 2025

 Applications are invited for recruitment of various technical positions or career in RITES Assam in 2025.

-RITES Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Associates in 2025.
-RITES Limited, is a Navratna and Schedule ‘A’ Central Public Sector Enterprise under the Ministry of Railways.
-It came into being on April 26, 1974.
-The company is a multidisciplinary engineering and consultancy organization.
-It provides a comprehensive range of services from concept to commissioning in all facets of transport infrastructure and related technologies.
-The company’s market capitalization has placed it among the top 500 listed companies in India.
-This is a testament to the high-quality solutions and services it delivers, driven by its talented pool of professionals.
-It is a leading player in the transport consultancy and engineering sector in India.
-The company provides diverse range of services under one roof.
-RITES is unique due to its diversification of services and geographical reach in various sectors such as railways, highways, metros, tunnels, bridge, urban engineering, sustainability & green mobility, airports, ports, ropeways, institutional buildings, inland waterways, etc.
+RITES Limited Assam is inviting applications from eligible candidates for recruitment to the post or career of Technician in 2025.
+RITES Limited, a Navratna and Schedule ‘A’ Central Public Sector Enterprise under the Ministry of Railways, incorporated on April 26, 1974, is a multidisciplinary engineering and consultancy organization, providing a comprehensive range of services from concept to commissioning in all facets of transport infrastructure and related technologies.
+The company’s market capitalization has placed it among the top 500 listed companies in India, a testament to the high-quality solutions and services it delivers, driven by its talented pool of professionals.
+It is a leading player in the transport consultancy and engineering sector in India, providing diverse range of services under one roof.
+It is uniquely placed in terms of diversification of services and geographical reach in various sectors such as railways, highways, metros, tunnels, bridge, urban engineering, sustainability & green mobility, airports, ports, ropeways, institutional buildings, inland waterways, etc. With its nearly five-decade-long journey, RITES has established itself as a preferred choice for clients in more than 55 countries across Asia, Africa, Latin America, and Middle East regions.
+The company is the export arm of Indian Railways for providing rolling stock (including locomotives, coaches, trainsets etc.).

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!